costycnc/w600-pico-arm-cortex-m3-assembly/arduino-w600-pico-sam-board-arm-cortex-m3/readme.md

 Now you can create firmware and upload to w600-pico ...

-      for example load in arduino ide blink-am ,select arduino samboard and compile The led of w600-pico will blinking!
+      for example load in arduino ide blink-asm ,select arduino samboard and compile The led of w600-pico will blinking!